brianpeiris/quilt/README.md

 # Quilt

-Quilt is a simple editor for [Hubs](https://hubs.mozilla.com/) avatars.
+Quilt is a simple avatar editor for [Hubs](https://hubs.mozilla.com/) avatars.